til-schneider/slim-wiki/README.md

 1. Build the project (see above).
 2. Copy the contents of the `dist` directory to your webspace.
 3. Create a `config.xml` (copy and adjust the example).
-4. Give write permissions to the server for directories `articles` and `data`.
+4. Give write permissions to the server for the directory `data` (including subdirectories and files).